CalyCherkaoui/webpack_initiation/README.md

 ## 4 Advanced Webpack configuration:

 Add ``webpack.config.js`` to the ``root``
-Àt this point the dir structure should be like that:
+At this point the dir structure should be like that:
 ```
   webpack-demo
   |- /node_modules